SagaHealthcareIT/mirthsync/README.md

         a directory - the push will be limited to resources contained within that directory.
 The RESTRICT_TO_PATH must be specified relative to the target directory.
-      --include-configuration-map
-        A boolean flag to include the configuration map in the push - defaults to false.
-  -d, --deploy                                         Deply channels on push
+      --include-configuration-map                       A boolean flag to include the configuration map in the push.
+Default: false --skip-disabled                                   A boolean flag that indicates whether disabled channels should be pushed or pulled.
+Default: false -d, --deploy                                         Deply channels on push
         During a push, deploy each included channel immediately after saving the channel to Mirth.